keikoro/TraktForVLC/README.md

 This version of TraktForVLC has been rewritten from scratch.

-All licensing and used code is mentionned directly in the code source, except for the external libraries and resources information provided below.
+All licensing and used code is mentioned directly in the code source, except for the external libraries and resources information provided below.

 ### License